The Attilio Rossi Ex BRs D2231 and 13xxx-D3xxx

 3141

 3141 was last reported at Thornaby on 4/12/71 (p.65 2/72 RO).
 Although all disposal listings record it as being scrapped at C. F. Booth, Rotherham no sightings or other evidence have been traced confirming this.
-Thus, any observations made of these locomotives after the above date would be very much welcomed.
-Again, pictures of these locomotives in their latter days of BR service would also be welcomed.

 Interestingly, when last reported at Thornaby, 3141 was in the company of 2070, which subsequently moved to Queenborough.
 Could it be that both left at the same time and headed for the same destination.